 We call donors to say thank you regardless of the size of the gift.
 After our donors realise we aren’t calling to ask, just to thank, we have lovely conversations with them.
 They are keen to share and more often than not they are full of praise for the good work we do.
 They love it, we love it!

 Sometimes we send small gifts (things like holy water and blessed items), a call, or a note if we hear a family member is sick, random photos of their donations at work.
 We try to keep it simple but meaningful, which usually means doing for them what we’d do for good friends!

 I love to ask people to come in and see a lab where research is happening, to meet a researcher.
 They love it and that’s our way of showing we care – by showing them how they’re making a difference.

-We sent donors a GIF image of our executive director doing the happy dance.
+We sent donors a video of our executive director doing the happy dance.

 We respect their wishes: when it comes to how their name is written, their mailing preferences, their phone preferences, their name on the donor wall… We respect what they tell us they want.